cdmandrews/cdmandrews.github.io/3301/weekly/week-01-notes.md

 ## Due Thursday, August 20 before midnight

-1. Read [Chapter 1: Introduction to Technical Writing](https://alg.manifoldapp.org/read/open-technical-communication/section/0debb16b-f623-4033-a47b-973d65ab0961) from Open Technical Communication.
+1. Read [Chapter 1: Introduction to Technical Writing](https://alg.manifoldapp.org/read/open-technical-communication/section/0debb16b-f623-4033-a47b-973d65ab0961) from _Open Technical Communication_.

 2. If you skipped my "Okay, let's start with technical writing (whatever that is)" notes above, back up and read them as well.

-3. Post to your group's "Welcome" forum  **before midnight on Thursday**.
+3. Post to your group's "<strong>Welcome to the group!"</strong> forum  **before midnight on Thursday**.
 Write a post in which you cover each of the following topics:
-  - Introduce yourself, your background, and your #goals.
+  - Write a paragraph to introduce yourself, your background, and your #goals.
 What should we know about you and your identity?
 Also, have you taken online classes before, or is this your first?
 What strategies would you offer to your classmates for succeeding in an online class?
-  - Choose a fictional character that represents who you are.
-At the end of your introduction, [post a gif of the character ](https://youtu.be/jp9HA6en5BA)and explain why you chose this character.
+  - Somewhere after that first paragraph, [insert a gif of a fictional character that represents who you are](https://youtu.be/jp9HA6en5BA) and explain why you chose this character.
-  - Describe professional or job-related writing experience you have and how the writing you did reflect the **six characteristics of technical writing** from the Open TC chapter you read.
+  - Write a paragraph that describes professional or job-related writing experience you have and how the writing you did reflect the **six characteristics of technical writing** from the Open TC chapter you read.
 Did you have to use a company email account for that internship?
 Did you write reports for twenty years before coming back to college?
 Did you ever take meeting minutes for a club you're in?
 Did you help manage an Instagram account for a nonprofit?
 Do you have a work email account?
 Have you ever had to write a personal statement to get a promotion?
   - **Respond** to your group members' introductory statements.
 Say hello.
+Swap stories.
+Make conversation.
 Get to know each other.
 These are your fellow learners for the next 15 weeks.

 ## Looking ahead